 Araneus gemmoides – Cat-Faced Spider

-The markings on this spider’s abdomen are thought to resemble a cat’s face, complete with bumps that look like ears.
+The markings on this spider’s abdomen are said to resemble a cat’s face, complete with bumps that look like ears.
 Sorry, this specimen does not have the prominent markings that really show the cat’s face well.
-This is a fairly large spider, about 12 – 20mm.
+This is a fairly large spider, about 15mm.
 Its habit of building its large orb webs inside barns and outbuildings, and near light sources causes an inordinate number of human encounters.
 It is completely harmless.

-Most orb weavers spin spiraling webs on support lines that radiate outward from the center; the plane of the web may be vertical or horizontal or somewhere in between.
+Most orb weavers spin spiralling webs on support lines that radiate outward from the center; the plane of the web may be vertical or horizontal or somewhere in between.
 Many orb webs are built on human structures, parallel to walls.
+Spider Index